osisoft/AVEVA-Adapter-RDBMS-Docs/content/configuration/pi-adapter-for-rdbms-data-source-configuration.md

     **Notes:**

     * If you installed the adapter to listen on a non-default port, update `5590` to the port number in use.
-    * If you use a component ID other than `RDBMS1`, update the endpoint with your chosen component ID.
+    * If you use a component Id other than `RDBMS1`, update the endpoint with your chosen component Id.
     * For a list of other REST operations you can perform, like updating or deleting a data source configuration, see [REST URLs](#rest-urls).
     * You can decide to have a default data selection file generated automatically or you can create the data selection file yourself.
     <br/>